The-w0rst/grimmbot/README.md

 ## Quick setup

 1. Install Python 3.8 or newer.
-2. Run the helper script which installs everything and prepares a config file:
+2. Run the helper script to install dependencies from `requirements.txt` and create `config/setup.env` if it doesn't exist:

    ```bash
    ./setup.sh